top of page

 Does Ketamine Center of Central Georgia offer Spravato?

-No, Ketamine Center of Central Georgia does not offer Spravato.
+Ketamine Center of Central Georgia does not typically offer Spravato.
 Spravato (esketamine) is a brand-name derivative of ketamine that is administered as a nasal spray.
-While this may be a reasonable option for some patients, multiple studies have shown that esketamine is actually not as effective as ketamine for the treatment of these conditions.
+While this may be a reasonable option for some patients, studies have shown that esketamine is generally not as effective as ketamine for the treatment of depression (and related mental health conditions).
 Also, the absorption of any medication through the nasal mucosa (the sensitive tissue inside the nose) is not as consistent or predictable as an IV infusion, so intranasal Spravato is considered to be less controllable and thus less dependable than ketamine infusion therapy.
+However, Dr. Greenberg believes in tailoring treatment to each patient’s needs, and if you think Spravato might be the best option for you, please feel free to schedule a consultation with Dr. Greenberg to discuss further.

 Do I need a referral to Ketamine Center of Central Georgia?

-Do I need to see a psychiatrist, or to have been previously diagnosed with the above conditions, before coming to Ketamine Center of Central Georgia?
+Do I need to see a psychiatrist, or to have been previously diagnosed with any of the above conditions, before coming to Ketamine Center of Central Georgia?

 No, it is not necessary that you have seen a psychiatrist in the past nor that you already carry a diagnosis of any of the above conditions prior to coming to Ketamine Center of Central Georgia.
 At your initial consultation, Dr. Greenberg will conduct a thorough evaluation to determine if you are an appropriate candidate for ketamine infusion therapy.
 If you are already under the care of a psychiatrist or other specialist, however, we encourage you to continue seeing them, and Dr. Greenberg is happy to communicate with them to coordinate your care.